constantjxyz/GC-SPLeM/code/Readme.md

-Here we show the pipeline of our work.
+In this folder we show the pipeline of our work.

 1. Use the WSI feature extractor.
 Follow the work of CLAM 'https://github.com/mahmoodlab/CLAM'.
 Save the extracted feature matrix of WSIs.